 Set an additional 5 seconds more than the developing time on your timer, start, and pour the developer into the tank quickly.
-Once it’s in, use the spin stick that comes with the Paterson tank and spin the reels for the first minute, changing the direction of the spin frequently to break up the flow of water.
-When the water flows consistently in the same places, it can leave patches of higher and lower density across the negatives.
+Once it’s in, use the spin stick to spin the reels for the first minute.
+Change the direction of the spin frequently to break up the flow of water to avoid patchy development.

-This first minute of developer agitation is critical, as any unevenness in development from when the developer solution is first added will be amplified throughout the process.
+This first minute of developer agitation is critical, as any unevenness in development will be amplified throughout the process.

 Then, after the first minute, it’s time to start inversions.
 What this means is to gently turn the tank upside down while spinning it at the same time.

-Complete a set of three to four inversions every 30 seconds if the total developing time is less than 5 minutes, or once every minute if the developing time is 5 minutes or more.
-After the inversions are complete, gently tap the dev tank on a hard surface to dislodge any bubbles that may have settled on the film.
+Complete a set of three to four inversions every 30 seconds if the total developing time is less than 5 minutes, or once every minute if the developing time is more than 5 minutes.

 For more information on agitation, and some extra tips on how different agitation methods can change the outcomes of your negatives, take a look at this article.

 Once the timer runs out, it’s time to pour out the developer and pour in the stop bath.
-The stop bath is a strong acetic acid solution that decreases the pH of the solution to a point where the developer is unable to continue working.
+The stop bath is a strong acetic acid solution that decreases pH so the developer can no longer be active.

-The stop bath only needs to be used for 30-seconds to a minute.
-Complete one set of inversions, and then pour the stop bath back into a bottle for reuse, rinse the film twice, and it’s time to move on to the fixing step.
+The stop bath only needs to be used for 30-seconds.
+Complete one set of inversions, and then pour the stop bath back into a bottle for reuse, rinse the film, and pour in the fixer.